 Can conversation questions actually improve a relationship?

 Yes.
-Psychological research — including Aron's work and subsequent studies at the Gottman Institute — consistently shows that purposeful questioning and active listening can significantly deepen intimacy and mutual understanding, helping couples navigate challenges and grow together.
+Psychological research — including Aron's work and subsequent studies at the Gottman Institute — consistently shows that purposeful questioning and active listening can significantly deepen intimacy and mutual understanding.
+Couples who regularly engage in open, exploratory conversation report higher satisfaction, greater trust, and better resilience to stress and conflict.

 How often should we do this?